Emiliano González Navero: Political career

 Don Emiliano moved always politically in the "radical" sector of liberalism.
 He was part of the judicial branch and President of the Supreme Court of Justice on 28 November 1890.
 In February 1895, he joined the unified Congress, led by Benigno Ferreira.
 He served in the Liberal Party, being part of the Congress and on 19 December 1904, joined the Administration of Juan Bautista Gaona as Minister of Finance of Paraguay and served in the same function also during the government of Cecilio Báez, resigning on 28 April 1906, in order to join Ferreira in his route to the Presidency.

-He was President of the Senate of Paraguay in 1906-1908, 1922, 1924, 1928-1931 and 1932.
+González Navero was president of the Senate in 1906-1908, 1922, 1924, 1928-1931 and 1932.

 After Ferreira was removed, González Navero became head of the Executive Branch on 4 July 1908, although it was only on 31 December 1908 that the resignation of Ferreira was formally accepted.
 The signature of Don Emiliano does not appear in the Founding Act of the Centro Democratico, neither in the Public Statement of 4 July 1908, initiated by Albino Jara and closed by Adolfo Riquelme.